This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The Global Village
+It’s not quite part of The Global Village

 The number one reason to get to Eastern Europe now, is that the world is shrinking at a phenomenal rate.

 You’ll find Internet cafes common-place, McDonald’s here-and-there, but for the most part you can still find great off-the-beaten-track destinations.